 The Black Bull - recently renovated in the neighbouring village of Tarbolton, this restaurant will not disappoint with its good choice of modern food.

-* Let us know where you want to eat and we will book a table for you
+Please get in touch if you know where you want to eat and the owners will book a table for you

 Boasting one of the biggest ranges of shops in the UK Glasgow never fails to impress.
 With fabulous town centre shopping and large outlying shopping centres it will keep even the most hardened shopper satisfied.
 Glasgow also has a wealth of cultural offerings with some of the best museums in Scotland including The Kelvingrove, Transport Museum and Burrel collection.

 This is a must for any visitor to the West Coast of Scotland.
 Often referred to as Scotland in Miniature, Arran has fantastic scenery.
 With tremendous mountains, beautiful Glens and stunning views it never fails to impress.
 Arran also has a fabulous offering of own produced whisky, cheese, beer, chocolate and much much more.
 Only 45 minutes to the regular ferry service it can easily fit into a day or more.

 The above is just a flavour of the many activities and places that can be accessed from Ardwell.
 If you need more information please don't hesitate to contact us to ask.